Exr0nProjects/learn_cpp/problems/contests/dated/2020_05_04/timing_log.md

 14:10 | feels hella slow, passes sample test case but not text example | submitting #4 14:12 | TLE #4 | debugging
 14:17 | ig memsetting 10^8 ints is slow | debugging
+14:22 | memset optimization: only reset what we used before | debugging 14:24 | WA #4, now what | debugging #4

 ## Contest Reflection